Table of Contents:

 document describe how to define tests and run them as part of the Apertis

-pipeline.
-A job called package-centric-test
+ci-package-builder pipeline.
+A job called package-centric-test will

 install freshly built packages in an Apertis image and will run a test command